 One of our great handwriting researchers, Steve Graham, identified the shocking implications of untidy handwriting on the grades allocated to students.
-I have always known untidy handwriting affected marks.
-But even I didn’t know the extreme impact it had, and why it is important to write neatly.
-It is shocking how hard our children have to battle to compensate for untidy handwriting.
+I have always known illegible writing affected marks.
+But even I didn’t realise the extreme impact it had and why writing legibility is so important.
+It is shocking how hard our children must battle to compensate for untidy handwriting.
 They have to be ahead of the curve academically to compensate for the implications of messy handwriting.
-Those who ask: “is untidy handwriting a disability?” may be shocked by the answer.
-Steve Graham’s study took the form of having exactly the same piece of work graded by different groups of teachers.
-The only difference in the piece of work was the quality of the handwriting presentation and legibility.
+Those who question the importance of handwriting legibility may be shocked by the answer.
+Steve Graham’s study took the form of having an identical piece of work graded by different groups of teachers.
+The only difference in the work was the quality of the handwriting presentation and legibility.
 And the results were startling.

-Why it is important to write neatly and does handwriting affect grades?
+Why it is important to have legible writing?

 A piece of work identified as performing in the 50th percentile was the subject of this research study.
 It was unanimously agreed that the quality of the work fell in the 50th percentile.
 Only this piece of work received some very special attention before it was sent out for marking or grading to the unknowing teachers.